SannaAb/Pseudogenes/README.md

 ```

+## Output

+The outputs of Ppsy is within the Outputfolder which you stated as the Sample Parameter in the run.
+There are 3 folders in total within the result folder.
+* Alignments

+Contains the 3 alignment files created in the pipeline together with their index files

+'''*ChimericReadPairs.bam* contains the aligned chimeric read pars''
+'''*Clipped.bam* contains the aligned chimeric reads, (softclipped reads)''
+'''*extractedN.* contains the aligned spliced reads, this are the ones that defines pseudogene candidates''

 ## How to run

 Ppsy takes either the two paired quality filtered fastq files or the alignment file as input.
 How to run the tools on either input is described below.